knightsUCF/CarRacing/Log.md

         logo.SetActive(false);
     }

+So that is working alright.
+Now let's get the rest of intro sequence going.

 # Checking When Scene Loaded

 The part that says, "Time to start the game!" is when we can start up the actual gameplay.